<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Property Taxes And Sanitary and Improvement District (SID) Levies

-Although Omaha, and Nebraska in general, enjoys a lower than average cost of living, area property taxes, unfortunately, are some of the highest in the nation.
+Although Omaha, and Nebraska in general, enjoy a lower than average cost of living, area property taxes, unfortunately, are some of the highest in the nation.
 Sarpy County levies an average of 2.22 percent, with Douglas County a close competitor at 2.29 percent.

 SID Levies